gvwilson/sensibleadventures/cloudherd/new.md

 impossibility of another human being mind-speaking to him directly, and for a moment his grip on Big Blue slackened.

 *Away!* she mind-spoke to Big Blue.  *Fly away!* The big cloud didn't need to be asked twice.
-He slowed, stopped, and began to pull away.
+He slowed, stopped, and began to pull away toward the pass and home.

 A strong hand gripped her shoulder.
 "What did you do?" her father demanded.
 "Little girl, what in the names of all the saints did you